Special Education Online

 Candidates must hold a teaching certificate in an approved area to be admitted and therefore may also use this degree to satisfy requirements for professional certification in New York state.

-Certificate of Advanced Studies in Teaching Students with Disabilities (also available online)
+Advanced Certificate in Teaching Students with Disabilities (also available online)

 Fieldwork in various formats is also a requirement.
 If judged to be relevant courses, up to six graduate hours of transfer credit may be accepted toward program fulfillment by the degree and certificate programs.